Josh Johnson (quarterback): Oakland Raiders

 On March 19, 2018, Johnson signed with the Oakland Raiders.
-He was released by the team on May 10, 2018.
+He was released by the team on May 20, 2018.

 San Diego Fleet

 In 2018, Johnson was assigned to the San Diego Fleet of the Alliance of American Football.
 In November, he was protected by the team in the 2019 AAF QB Draft with the first overall pick.
-Shortly after, Johnson was signed by the Washington Redskins before the AAF season began.
+Shortly after, Johnson was signed by the Washington Redskins before the AAF season began and never played for the team.

-Washington Redskins
+Washington Redskins (first stint)

-On December 5, 2018, Johnson signed a one-year contract with the Washington Redskins to be a backup to Mark Sanchez after season-ending injuries to Colt McCoy and Alex Smith.
+On December 5, 2018, Johnson signed a one-year contract with the Redskins to be a backup to Mark Sanchez after season-ending injuries to Colt McCoy and Alex Smith.
 Johnson said he played a Madden NFL video game to help learn the names of his new teammates.

-On December 9, 2018, Johnson appeared in his first game after Sanchez was benched against the New York Giants in the third quarter of a 40–16 loss.
-It was Johnson's first appearance in an NFL game since 2013 with the Cincinnati Bengals.
+On December 9, 2018, Johnson appeared in his first game after Sanchez was benched against the Giants in the third quarter of a 40–16 loss.
+It was Johnson's first appearance in an NFL game since 2013 with the Bengals.
 He finished the game completing 11 passes from 16 attempts for 195 yards, one touchdown (his first touchdown since 2011 with the Buccaneers) and an interception.
 He also rushed for 45 yards and his first career rushing touchdown on seven attempts.
 After the game, it was announced that Johnson would be the starter for the next game against the Jacksonville Jaguars.
 The game resulted in a 16–13 victory, his first career win as a starting quarterback in the NFL.
 The following game, on December 22, 2018, Johnson and the Redskins faced the Tennessee Titans in a crucial Week 16 match-up to maintain their playoff hopes.
 Despite leading for most of the game, Washington's defense allowed a costly go-ahead touchdown with about four minutes remaining in the fourth quarter.
 Down 19–16, Johnson attempted to lead the Redskins down the field for a potential game-tying drive, but was intercepted first by safety Kevin Byard and then by Malcolm Butler after the Redskins managed to get the ball back with 14 seconds remaining.
 Washington would go on to lose 25–16, essentially ending their playoff chances.
 Johnson finished 13-of-23 with 153 yards, 1 touchdown, and 2 interceptions.
 He started the Week 17 finale against the Philadelphia Eagles.
 He passed for 91 yards and an interception in the 24–0 loss.
-He had ankle surgery after the season and was unable to return to the San Diego Fleet when his contract with the team expired.
+He had ankle surgery after the season and was unable to return to the Fleet when his contract with the Redskins expired.